monkphin/Colour-Forge/README.md

    - User Password Change
    - User Email Change
    - User Account Deletion.

+# Code Design

+While developing the initial routes for adding and editing recipes, I encountered routes that were overly large and cumbersome to debug.
+To address this, I began refactoring by breaking these two routes into helper functions.
+This approach not only simplified debugging but also enhanced code maintainability.
+I organized these helper functions into their own file, ensuring a separation of concerns between functions and the routes that drive the front end of the website.

+As I integrated additional features, such as user authentication, I continued this level of segmentation by creating dedicated Auth and Admin files for authentication and administration routes, respectively.
+Similarly, other functions like email handling and demo recipe creation were organized into separate modules.
+This approach ensures that each feature and function is relatively modular, making the codebase more manageable and scalable as the project grows.
+To date, only the routes file has had any form of refatoring apploied to it.
+However the other routes and functions are overall much more simpler and easy to maintain while than the routes for recipe handling were.

 # Future Features
 As mentioned early in this document I have had to cut several features due to time or relative complexity.
 These are documented on the [Kanban](https://github.com/users/monkphin/projects/1/views/1) board I was using to track progress, specifically under the 'Future Improvements' section.